AndromedaIsComingg/DevOps-Projects-Darey.io/Project 7/README.md

 <img width="543" alt="replace file" src="https://github.com/AndromedaIsComingg/Other-Projects/assets/140917780/ed7bdd22-e189-4eac-8146-309fea208749">

-Now we will restart the Apache Wbeserver to reloaad the new configuration using the following command
+Now we will restart the Apache Webserver to reloaad the new configuration using the following command

 `sudo systemctl restart apache2`